SkekyTv/dog_center_api/README.md

 # Dog center

-Dog center purpose is to display an interface for `DogTrainer` to manage their `TrainingSessions` and their `Customers`.
+Dog center purpose is to display an interface for `DogTrainer`.
+Help them to manage their `TrainingSessions` and their `Customers`.

 `Customers` will be allowed to create an account and manage their dog profile.